cran/earth/tests/README.txt

 This does a basic test to check that earth ported without problems.
-For more comprehensive tests, see earth/inst/slowtests
+For much more comprehensive tests, see earth/inst/slowtests.